kelvinlimwan/Australian-Climate-Choropleth-Map/README.md

    - Open your web browser and go to http://localhost:8080 to view the application.

-## Deployment
+## Playground

-The project is hosted on GitHub Pages.
-You can view it live at: https://kelvinlimwan.github.io/Australian-Climate-Choropleth-Map/
+The project is also hosted on GitHub Pages.
+You can view it live [here](https://kelvinlimwan.github.io/Australian-Climate-Choropleth-Map/)

 ## Contributing